haotian-liu/LLaVA/README.md

 pip install flash-attn==1.0.2
 ```

-### Upgrade to v0.1
+### Upgrade to latest code base

 **NOTE**:
-If you install our package before 4/30/23, please make sure to execute the command below to correctly upgrade to v0.1.
+If you install our package before 4/30/23, please make sure to execute the command below to correctly upgrade to the latest code base.
 You may try a [clean install](#install) as well.

 ```Shell
 git pull